FatimaRimsha/FatimaRimsha/README.md

 Greetings!
 I am Rimsha Fatima, a proactive and versatile professional currently pursuing a Bachelor's in Artificial Intelligence and Data Science at Chaitanya Bharathi Institute of Technology, Hyderabad.
-My passion lies at the intersection of technology and creativity, and I am dedicated to pushing the boundaries of what's possible. 👀 I’m interested in a Software Development Internship to work on realtime projects.
+My passion lies at the intersection of technology and creativity, and I am dedicated to pushing the boundaries of what's possible. 👀 I’m interested in a Software Development and Machine Learning Internships to work on realtime projects.

 🎓 **Education**